subutai-io/cdnclient/README.md

 # cdnclient
-Script to upload, download, and replace files on the Subutai CDN
+Script to upload, download, and replace files on the Subutai CDN.